samberrry/optimization-framework/README.md

 ## About
-#### This repository contains the following modules:
-- ClousSim
-- WorkflowSim
-- SpotSim
-- Optimization Framework

 #### Directory structure is as follows:

-The **Simulator** directory contains, CloudSim, WorkflowSim and SpotSim which have been developed by *Deepak*, and are used by the optimization framework as its simulator.
+The **Simulator** directory contains the dependencies required by the optimization framework module.

 The **Dependencies** directory contains all of the dependencies (Jar files) which are used to run the whole project.